 Oral exam for attending and non attending students, according to the Faculty calendar of exam sessions.

-Attending students will have the opportunity to take one intermediate written test with 3 open-ended questions.
-They will be able to take the final oral exam if the written test is insufficient or if they decide to not accept the mark obtained in the written test.
+Attending students will have the opportunity to take one intermediate test with 3 open-ended questions.
+They will be able to take the final oral exam if the intermediate test is insufficient or if they decide to not accept the mark obtained.

-The final oral exam is based on at least 2 questions for attending students who have successfully taken the intermediate written test; instead it is carried out through at least 4 questions for non-attending students or for attending students who have an insufficient mark or decided to refuse the mark obtained.
+The final oral exam is based on at least 2 questions for attending students who have successfully taken the intermediate test; instead it is carried out through at least 4 questions for non-attending students or for attending students who have an insufficient mark or decided to refuse the mark obtained.
 In both cases, the answers are evaluated with individual scores from 0 to 30 for each question.
-Attending students can be awarded 1 additional point for scheduled interventions carried out during the course or for the flipped classroom agreed with the teacher and carried out in a student-group.
+Attending students can be awarded 1 additional point for scheduled interventions carried out during the course or for the flipped classroom agreed with the teacher and carried out in a student-group (more o less 4 students).

 The final mark expressed in thirtieths will take into consideration the knowledge of comparative private law as well as the theoretical problems of private law in supranational context, according to the argumentative and expository skills and to the breadth of knowledge